Checks for Hierarchy

 i.e. move down to L3-Facing.

-Q: How can facing engage sensibly?
+Q: How can facing be grounded?

 A: By using values and assumptions to direct efforts.